Last updated on November 23rd, 2022 at 11:58 am

 - Website: cbn.gov.ng

-- Printer: Nigerian Security Printing and Minting Company Limited (CBN as the largest shareholder)
+- Printer: Nigerian Security Printing and Minting Company Limited (CBN is the largest shareholder)

 - Website: mintnigeria.com